elastic/kibana/packages/kbn-config-schema/README.md

 #### `schema.contextRef()`

-Defines a reference to the value specified through validation context.
-Context reference is only used a part of [conditional schema](#schemaconditional) or as a default value for any other schema.
+Defines a reference to the value specified through the validation context.
+Context reference is only used as part of a [conditional schema](#schemaconditional) or as a default value for any other schema.

 __Output type:__ `TReferenceValue`